xistz/appointment-sample-serverless/README.md

 For detailed instructions, please refer to the [documentation](https://www.serverless.com/framework/docs/providers/aws/).

+This application allows financial planners and clients to make appointments to discuss financial planning.
+Financial planners can indicate their availability and view appointments.
+Clients can make and view appointments.

+It is inspired by [Calendly](https://calendly.com/).

 ## Installation/deployment instructions

 Depending on your preferred package manager, follow the instructions below to deploy your project.